mamalhendrix/crossplane-openstack/README.md

 # crossplane-openstack
-imagin we have multi tenant projects that needs kubernetes cluster for each tenant. we will use crossplane instead of terraform to create N-master and Y-workers on the openstack. with a fast and reliable way. so lets dig in :)
+imaging we have multi tenant projects that needs kubernetes cluster for each tenant. we will use crossplane instead of terraform to create N-masters and Y-workers on the openstack. with a fast and reliable way. so lets dig in :)

 **1- we need a kubernetes cluster**

 **2- install the crossplane addon:**

 kubectl create namespace crossplane-system